rockstor/rockon-registry/README.md

 3. We are trying to offer Rock-ons that are based on a multi-architecture docker image, _i.e._, it is available for the amd64 (Intel/AMD CPUs), armv7 and arm64 (ARM-based devices).
 While that might not always be possible, depending on the app in which you're interested, please keep that in mind and see whether you can select a docker image that has a multi-architecture manifest.
 When submitting, please add the supported architectures to the description (take a look at some of the more recent Rock-on submissions).

-## Adding vs. updating a Rock-on you want to submit to the repository
+## Adding vs. Updating a Rock-on You Want to Submit to the Repository

 While there are no hard and fast rules, you can follow these guidelines to decide whether it is better to update an existing Rock-on or submit a new one that contains substantial changes: